gurolayanlar/angularjs-starter/README.md

 # AngularJS Starter
-This repository is a simple starting point for SPA using AngularJS and Gulp.
+This repository is a simple starting point for SPA using AngularJS, Bootstrap and Gulp.

 # Getting Started
 Clone this repo and run the following commands.